ankitkumar131/sorting-algorithm-visualizer/README.md

 Contributions are welcome!
 Please follow these steps:

 1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/your-feature`).
+2. Create your feature branch.
-3. Commit your changes (`git commit -am 'Add some feature'`).
+3. Commit your changes.
-4. Push to the branch (`git push origin feature/your-feature`).
+4. Push to the branch.
 5. Create a new Pull Request.

-## License

-[Choose an open-source license and add it here.
-For example: MIT License]